 This is Jesus' response as he was posed with a theoretical question regarding resurrection.
-Here was the question raised by the sadducees:
+Here was the question raised by the Sadducees:

 “You are in error - do you not know the Scriptures nor the power of God?
 Because when we arise from the dead body we neither marry nor be given in marriage – but will be as angels in the spiritual realm.
 With regard to the arising from the dead body, have you not read in the Scripture of Moses about the burning bush – how from within the bush God spoke to him saying, ‘I am the God of Abraham and the God of Isaac and the God of Jacob’?
 He is not the God of the dead, but the God of the living – therefore you are greatly mistaken.”
 (Mark 12:24-27)

-Then the sadducees – who say there is no resurrection – approached him and asked of him, “Master, Moses wrote that if a man’s brother dies, leaving his wife behind without children, the brother should marry his wife and she will raise his brother’s children.
+Then the Sadducees – who say there is no resurrection – approached him and asked of him, “Master, Moses wrote that if a man’s brother dies, leaving his wife behind without children, the brother should marry his wife and she will raise his brother’s children.
 Now there were seven brothers and the first married the wife but died, having no children.
 And the second married her and died and didn’t have children – the same with the third brother.
 All seven had married her and had no children – and then at last the woman also died.
 Therefore, in the resurrection, when they rise from the dead body, whose wife will she be?
 For all seven had married her?"
 (Mark 12:18-23)Why does Jesus say they are in error?
-These were sadducees - who were known in Jewish society to be the keepers of the Jewish temples, and strict advocates of the scriptures.
+These were Sadducees - who were known in that society to be the keepers of the temples, and strict advocates of the scriptures.
 They were so strict in fact, that they only believed what their eyes could see - and thus did not accept resurrection.

 We should note that in Jesus' reply, the Gospels of Jesus translation uses the phrase, "arise from the dead body" instead of the term "resurrection."
 This is because, as explained below in Mark 12:23 above and as explained below with the translation, this is the direct meaning of the original Greek.